neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;L&gt;listlink</strong> { struct &lt;L&gt;listlink *prev, *next; };</code>

 Storage of this structure is the responsibility of the caller\.
-One can only be in one list at a time; adding to another list while already in a list destroys the integrity of the original list\.
+Generally, one encloses this in a host `struct`\.
+Multiple independent lists can be in the same host structure, however one link can can only be a part of one list at a time\.

 ![States.](web/node-states.png)